-We also make various policies, Help Centres and other resources available to you to answer common questions and to set expectations about using our services.
-These resources include our Privacy Policy, Copyright Help Centre, Safety Centre and other pages accessible from our policies site.
+We also make various policies, help centres and other resources available to you to answer common questions and to set expectations about using our services.
+These resources include our Privacy Policy, Copyright Help Centre, Safety Centre, Transparency Centre, and other pages accessible from our policies site.
+Finally, we may provide specific instructions and warnings within our services - such as dialogue boxes that alert you to important information.